technocidal/website/_posts/2022-05-01-swiftui-displaying-web-content.md

 Wrapping `WKWebView` like this gives you a quick and easy way to show web content inside your application.

 If you found this helpful, feel free to let me know.
 You can send me an E-Mail to <a href="mailto:{{ site.author.email }}">{{ site.author.email }}</a> or find me on Mastodon [@technocidal](https://mastodon.social/@technocidal).

-## Update

-Although this method works great for opening links to external content inside an app I'd highly discourage you from using it for that purpose.
-Due to the excellent research by [Felix Krause](https://krausefx.com/blog/announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser) it became apparent that this is misused by a lot of companies to track users, attribute ads or personalize content.
-Developers should take this as a hint to switch to `SFSafariViewController` or open Safari outright.
-Felix goes into a lot more details so I **highly** encourage you to check out his work.

-It's still completely fine to use this to show web content like HTML responses from your own servers, a Markdown preview screen for an editor or maybe a specific piece of UI was just easier to build using web technologies.